Azure-Samples/copilot-sap-sales-order-verification/README.md

 ## Getting Started
 Follow the detailed steps provided in the PDF to set up the scenario in Copilot Studio and customize it according to your business needs.
+The PDF is named "Steps to recreate the scenario.pdf" on this repo, make sure to download to PDF to access the links.

 ## Steps to import the Power Automate Flow in your own environment
 1) Go to my flows in Power Automate and Click on import, under import click on "Import Package